Valikahn/TryHackMe-Web-Application-Red-Teaming/WRITEUPS/sequence_challenge.md

 GET /?<REDACTED>=PHPSESSID=<REDACTED>
 ```

-The session identifier is not shown in this public write-up.
+The session identifier is not shown in this public writeup.

 ### Moderator Session Replay